Before you can back up universes, you need to configure a storage location for your backups.

 Google Cloud Storage

-You can configure Google Cloud Storage (GCS) as your backup target, as follows:
+You can configure Google Cloud Storage (GCS) as your backup target.

 You can configure access control for the GCS bucket as follows: